Ursula Johnson

 Ursula Johnson (born 1980) is a multidisciplinary Mi’kmaq artist based in Halifax, Nova Scotia, Canada.
 Her work combines the Mi’kmaq tradition of basket weaving with sculpture, installation, and performance art.
 In all its manifestations her work operates as didactic intervention, seeking to both confront and educate her viewers about issues of identity, colonial history, tradition, and cultural practice.
 In 2017, she won the Sobey Art Award.

 Early life and education

 Ursula A. Johnson was born in Sydney, Nova Scotia, in 1980.
 She was raised in Eskasoni First Nation, Cape Breton, which lays claim to be the largest Mi’kmaq community in the world.
 She was taught basket weaving by her great-grandmother, renowned artist Caroline Gould.
 Johnson participated in the Permanent Forum on Indigenous Issues at the United Nations, focusing on creating the first Indigenous Youth Caucus within the institution.

-Johnson pursued a secondary education, first enrolling in the Theatre Arts Program at the University of Cape Breton (1998-2000) in nearby Sydney, NS.
+Johnson pursued a post-secondary education, first enrolling in the Theatre Arts Program at the University of Cape Breton (1998-2000) in nearby Sydney, NS.
 She then moved to Halifax in 2002 to attend NSCAD University, earning an interdisciplinary BFA degree in 2006.
 Johnson then became the first Artist-in-residence at Cape Breton University.